 At the University of Oregon I teach courses on women's history, gender and sexuality, ethnicity and immigration, and consumerism, and I work with graduate students in related fields.
 Whether taking an introductory survey course on U.S. women’s history or an advanced seminar about gender and ethnicity, students in my courses learn how to employ the intellectual tools of historical thinking, building critical thinking, historical knowledge, and writing ability.

 I joined the UO faculty and returned to the West Coast in fall 2018, after three years on faculty at the University of Texas at Dallas.
 I earned my doctorate at Stanford University in 2015.
 Before beginning graduate work, I lived in Southwest China 2007-2008, teaching English to graduate students at Yunnan University.
 Previously, I worked in education and social work in Washington State.
 A native of Southern California, I earned my B.A. in History at Whitman College in Walla Walla, WA in 2003.

-Mahjong: A Chinese Game and the Making of Modern American Culture, forthcoming with Oxford University Press.
+Mahjong: A Chinese Game and the Making of Modern American Culture, Oxford University Press, 2021.

 “Performing Mahjong in the 1920s: White Women, Chinese Americans, and the Fear of Cultural Seduction.”
 Frontiers: A Journal of Women’s Studies.
 Vol. 37, No. 1 (2016), pp. 32-65.

 Associate Producer, “Allan Bérubé: No Red-Baiting!
 No Race-Baiting!
 No Queen-Baiting!”
 OutHistory.org, July 2016.

 “Reevaluating Teaching Evaluations.”
 Inside Higher Ed, August 16, 2016.

 “Writing out of the Box.”
 Teaching Commons, February 3, 2015.